 Children will normally be admitted into the year group relevant to their age and (save as outlined below) application should be made to that year group.

-Save as outlined below, for those applying in the normal admissions round, offers will be made for a full time place in Year 7 commencing in September 2023.
+Save as outlined below, for those applying in the normal admissions round, offers will be made for a full time place in Reception commencing in September 2023, being the September following the child's fourth birthday.